skydeathh/AddDeleteUsers/README.md

 # AddDeleteUsers API

 This API provides functionality to manage users by performing operations such as adding, deleting, and finding users by name.

+**Technology stack: API, ASP.NET, CQRS, EF CORE, DDD, MVC.**

+![Preview](./materials/images/Preview.png)

 It supports the following requests:

-![Preview](./materials/images/Preview.png)

 ## 1. Get User